-LDG 3.5: Sustainable transport:
+LDC 3.5: Sustainable transport:

-- 3.5.1 All developments should comply with design guide clause LDG 2.4 - 3.5.2 All developments should demonstrate in their Design and Access Statement how sustainable transport methods have been considered and implemented in the layout and design of the site. - 3.5.3 It is desirable that all houses, including social housing, provide adequate and secure covered storage for cycles (allowing space for 1 cycle per bed space) and mobility scooters, with level access to the highway within the ownership boundary of each property.
-It would also be desired that secure and combined electric cycle, mobility scooter and electric vehicle recharging points be included at each property.
+- 3.5.1 All developments should comply with design code clause LDC 2.4 - 3.5.2 All developments should demonstrate in their Design and Access Statement how sustainable transport methods have been considered and implemented in the layout and design of the site. - 3.5.3 All houses, including social housing, must provide adequate and secure covered storage for cycles (allowing space for 1 cycle per bed space) and mobility scooters, with level access to the highway within the ownership boundary of each property.
+Secure and combined electric cycle, mobility scooter and electric vehicle recharging points must also be included at each property.